 Bankruptcy Litigation Clinic

-The Bankruptcy Litigation Clinic involves defending debtors who have been sued for a denial of discharge, or in a case commenced by a creditor to have one or more of the creditor's claims declared non-dischargeable.
+The Bankruptcy Litigation Clinic involves representing an indigent party in Federal Bankruptcy Court.
+Students will handle cases from beginning to end.
+The student may draft a complaint, answer, conduct discovery, participate in motion practice, and finally, defend the client at the trial.
+Typical cases involve representing either a debtor who has been sued for a denial of discharge, or representing a creditor to have one or more of the creditor's claims declared non-dischargeable.
 (3 credits, 2 semesters)

 Community Justice Project